 1. You Can’t Smell It

-3. Carbon Monoxide Poisoning Can Mimic Other Illnesses
+3. Carbon Monoxide Symptoms Can Mirror Other Illnesses

-How to Defend Your Home from Carbon Monoxide
+How to Defend Your Family from Carbon Monoxide

-There’s no justification to gamble with carbon monoxide poisoning.
+There’s no point to take a chance with carbon monoxide poisoning.

 Here are three steps you can do to keep your residence safe:

 - Each residence with at least one gas heater, adjoined garage or fireplace should have a carbon monoxide detector.
 You should have a detector on each level of your residence, in addition to the basement and garage.
 You also should install one inside or outside of each bedroom.
 Aren’t using a carbon monoxide system in your home?

 Call Strand Brothers Service Experts at 512-592-3072 to purchase one.
 Ask our technicians about our reasonable Wi-Fi carbon monoxide systems.

 - If you already own a carbon monoxide alarm, consistently look at or replace the batteries.
 You should look at batteries every 90 days, and replace the alarm every three to five years.

 - If your carbon monoxide system sounds, get out of your residence immediately and call 911.

 Protect Your Family with Support from Strand Brothers Service Experts